On This Page

 Where We Stayed

 We rented an adorable cabin Alex found online.
-It was located in Bryson City, a charming little town tucked in the mountains.
+It was located in Bryson City, a charming town tucked away in the mountains.

 Did I mention there was a hot tub?